Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

 1. **External** - caused by external factors such as starvation, exercise, or stress.
 2. **Central** - caused by damage or dysfunction of the central controllers - the hypothalamus or pituitary, such as a tumor of the pituitary gland.
 3. **Peripheral** - caused by a problem with the peripheral glands or tissues like the thyroid, adrenal glands, or pancreas - such as hypothyroidism or congenital adrenal hyperplasia.
-4. **Gonadal** - caused by a problem with the ovaries such as polycystic ovary syndrome or hyperandrogenism.
+4. **Gonadal** - caused by a problem with the ovaries such as polycystic ovary syndrome or hyperandrogenism[@javedHyperandrogenismFemaleAthletes2015].
 5. **Genital** - caused by a problem with the genital tract such as scarring of the uterus or an obstruction of the outflow tract.

 Any classification system has its benefits and detriments, so its useful to understand the system as a whole and to be able to think of it in different ways.